ThomasGareau/jfdaoust_website/_pages/about.md

 Welcome!

-I am a Faculty member at the School of Applied Politics of the Université de Sherbrooke (Québec, Canada), and honorary Lecturer at the University of Edinburgh where I was a tenure-track Faculty member (2020-2022).
+I am Associate Professor the School of Applied Politics of the Université de Sherbrooke (Québec, Canada), and honorary Lecturer at the University of Edinburgh where I was a tenure-track Faculty member (2020-2022).

 My research interests include comparative political behaviour, public opinion, Canadian politics and causal inference.